dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

    :description:

-The class of grouped push buttons.

 .. figure:: images/gadgets-28.png
    :align: center

-   :alt:
+   The class of grouped push buttons.

 The `gadget-value`_ of a push box is always the gadget value of the last push button in the box to be pressed.
 You should use the gadget value of a push box as the way of determining